The Right Honourable Beverley McLachlin, P.C.

 In addition to her judicial duties at the Supreme Court, the Right Honourable Beverley McLachlin has chaired the Canadian Judicial Council, the Advisory Council of the Order of Canada, and the Board of Governors of the National Judicial Institute.

 She is the author of numerous articles and publications.
-Her first novel, crime thriller Full Disclosure, was published by Simon & Schuster in May 2018.
+In May 2018, her first novel, crime thriller Full Disclosure, was published by Simon & Schuster.
 It has been widely praised, including this review from Maclean’s: “For page-turning legal thrillers, it’s hard to do better than this one, and not just because it’s by the ultimate insider: the recently retired chief Justice of the Supreme Court of Canada.”

 She spent her formative years in Pincher Creek, Alberta, and was educated at the University of Alberta (B.A., M.A, LL.B.).
 Before becoming a judge, she practiced law and taught in Alberta and British Columbia.